What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 What are the duties of the directors and controlling shareholders of a target company?

 The members of the board of directors must perform their duties with all due care and must safeguard the interests of the company in good faith.
-The board of directors has therefore no duty to actively look for strategic alternatives to the benefit of the shareholders.
+The board of directors has therefore no duty to actively seek strategic alternatives for the benefit of the shareholders.
 But the board of directors may also not impede the interests and freedom of decision of the shareholders.
 Hence, it must ensure that the shareholders, insofar as a decision is left to them, can actually decide.
 In case a Swiss company listed on a Swiss stock exchange is approached by an offeror, it has to evaluate whether the offer is in the interest of the company or not.
 In the first case, it has to support the offer, in the latter case it has to take the measures permissible under the Swiss Takeover Rules to fend off the offer (see question 24).

-Upon the launch of a public takeover offer, the target’s board of directors has a duty to assess the interests of the company in the offer and to issue a report setting out all information necessary for the recipients of the offer to take an informed decision.
+Upon the launch of a public takeover offer, the board of directors of the target company is required to assess the company’s interests in the offer and to prepare a report containing all the information necessary for the recipients of the offer to make an informed decision.
 The board report shall explain the consequences of the offer for the target company and its shareholders.
-It may recommend the acceptance or the refusal of the offer or can simply lay out the advantages and disadvantages of the offer without making any recommendation.
-If a fairness opinion of a third party forms the basis of the recommendation of the board of directors, it becomes integral part of the report.
+It may recommend acceptance or rejection of the offer or simply set out the advantages and disadvantages of the offer without making a recommendation.
+If a third party fairness opinion forms the basis of the board’s recommendation, such fairness opinion will form an integral part of the report.

-Swiss corporate law does not impose shareholders any fiduciary duty vis-à-vis the company or other shareholders.
-For disclosure duties of significant shareholders of Swiss Listed Companies see question 15.
+Swiss corporate law does not impose any fiduciary duties on shareholders vis-Ã -vis the company or other shareholders.
+For information on the disclosure obligations of significant shareholders of Swiss listed companies see question 15.
 Starting from the launch of a public takeover offer until the expiry of the additional offer period, all parties to the takeover proceedings and shareholders, alone or acting in concert, holding 3% or more of the voting rights of the target company must report to the stock exchange and the TOB all transactions in securities of the target company.

 Do employees/other stakeholders have any specific approval, consultation or other rights?